dirigeants/klasa/guides/Other Subjects/CreatingPointsSystems.md

 }
 ```

-Where we'd check if the schema has the key `experience`.
+In this function, we are checking if the schema has the key `experience`.
 If it doesn't, we add it as a new key, with type `integer` (doubtfully we'll use `float` on this) and make it unconfigurable for the built-in userconf command so the end users do not cheat by modifying their stats.

-> **Note**: The name of the key can be any, can be `xp`, `points`... but we will use this one for this guide.
+> **Note**: The name of the key can be anything, can be `xp`, `points`... but we will use this one for the guide.

 ## Setting the monitor

-Now that we have set up the schema, we will want to create a monitor
+Now that we have set up the schema, we will want to create a monitor:

 ```javascript
 const { Monitor } = require('klasa');